 Karats: Since rose gold is a man-made alloy, there is no pure or 24k version of rose gold.

 The percentage of pure gold in 10k, 14k and 18k rose gold is the same as those for yellow gold.

 I hope this gives you a better understanding of gold.
+For more info on gold, check out this post.
 Here's a handy chart to give you a visual of the fineness and percentage of gold for each type of karat.